Vinoshan/Quiz/README.md

 # Quiz

-Challenge-4-Quiz is a JavaScript quiz application designed to test your knowledge and improve your skills in JavaScript programming.
+Quiz is a JavaScript quiz application designed to test your knowledge and improve your skills in JavaScript programming.
 It provides a user-friendly interface and a set of challenging questions specifically related to JavaScript concepts and syntax, keeping you engaged and helping you enhance your JavaScript skills.

 ## Table of Contents